-- Reviewing progress against diversity objectives and initiatives developed by AFT to deliver outcomes against the Policy. - · Promoting a working environment free from discrimination, harassment and victimisation. - Emphasising the accountability of its leaders to cultivate a culture of inclusion in which the strengths of every individual are recognised and valued. - Raising employee awareness of workplace diversity by designing, delivering and measuring the effectiveness of programmes that promote workforce diversity, and gender equity. - Striving to ensure that all employees and contractors receive equal and fair treatment in all aspects of the Company's employment policies and practices. - Promoting a culture that empowers employees to act in accordance with the Policy; and - Regularly benchmarking AFT's diversity standpoint, status and objectives against appropriate external comparators.
+- Reviewing progress against measurable diversity objectives and initiatives developed by AFT to deliver outcomes consistent with the Policy. - Promoting a working environment free from discrimination, harassment, and victimisation. - Emphasising the accountability of AFT's leaders to cultivate a culture of inclusion in which the strengths of every individual are recognised and valued. - Raising employee awareness of workplace diversity by designing, delivering, and measuring the effectiveness of programmes that promote workforce diversity, inclusion, and gender equity. - Striving to ensure that all employees and contractors receive equal and fair treatment in all aspects of the Company's employment policies and practices. - Promoting a culture that empowers employees to act in accordance with the Policy. - Regularly benchmarking AFT's diversity standpoint, status, and objectives against appropriate external comparators.

-The Board has conducted its annual assessment of its diversity objectives and the Company's progress towards achieving these objectives in respect of the year ended 31 March 2020.
-The steps AFT took during the year to develop and maintain a diverse and inclusive working environment are detailed in the People, Health and Safety section of the latest Annual Report.
+The Board has conducted its annual assessment of its diversity objectives and the Company's progress towards achieving these objectives in respect of the financial year ended 31 March 2022.
+The steps AFT took during the year to develop and maintain a diverse and inclusive working environment are detailed in the latest Annual Report.

-In the year ahead (FY2021) the Company will continue to monitor and benchmark against the diversity and inclusion objectives agreed by the Board in FY2020.
+In the year ahead (the financial year ending 31 March 2023) the Company will continue to monitor and benchmark against the diversity and inclusion objectives agreed by the Board in the financial year ended 31 March 2022.